Medworxx

-Medworxx is a health information technology company founded in 2004 and currently based in Toronto that supplies services to over 400 hospitals in Canada, France, the United States and the United Kingdom.
+Medworxx is a health information technology company founded in 2004 and currently based in Toronto that supplies services to more than 400 hospitals in Canada, France, the United States and the United Kingdom.
 It was bought by Aptean in October 2015.

 History

-Medworxx was incorporated in May 2004 under the laws of Ontario, with 3 employees; by 2007 the company had grown to around 35 employees.
+Medworxx was incorporated in May 2004 under the laws of Ontario, with three employees; by 2007 the company had grown to around 35 employees.
 In 2007, it was reported that Lorian Capital Corp. were picking up shares in the company.
 By September of that year, Medworxx Inc. became a wholly owned subsidiary of the Lorian Capital Corp.

 Patient tracking systems

 The global-event driven patient tracking system market was valued at $232.7 million in 2014, and is estimated to reach $605.2 million by 2019.
 Rival companies in this field include Allscripts, Cerner Corporation, Centrallogic, Epic Systems, McKesson Corporation, Sonitor Technologies, and TeleTracking Technologies, Inc.

 Canada

 In 2010 the company had over 120 hospitals in Canada as its customers.

 The company's Patient Flow systems provide patient flow analytics in real-time.
 In 2015 they are used in over 34% of the acute care beds in Canada.
 The company claims that organisations which use its software show improvements in patient flow.
 The system was created to be used in a public health care system, and is based on Canada’s current best practice guidelines.
 It monitors patient stay, care delays, assesses discharge readiness, supports optimal care and standardized process across the health system, offers decision support, and provides operational and trending analysis.

 The company formed a partnership with Leidos Health in April 2014.
 The companies worked together in 2012 implementing the Medworxx Patient Flow Platform for Alberta Health Services.
 This was part of the first provincial, fully integrated health system in Canada.